Optimizing Connectivity through Network Gradients for Restricted Boltzmann Machines

-Moreover, only the networks initialized with all connections activated ($p=1$) manages to achieve a higher mean accuracy than the traditional RBM (fully connected network) for all three data sets.
+Moreover, only the networks initialized with all connections activated ($p=1$) managed to achieve higher mean accuracy than the traditional RBM (fully connected network) for all three data sets.
 This is in marked contrast to the previous results, for which NCG shows better performance than the traditional RBM even for initializations with 50\% and 10\% of the connections activated.

 Interestingly, the initialization with 10\% of the connections activated ($ p = 0.1 $) often shows superior performance after the first epoch of training, having the best mean performance for both the MNIST and Mushrooms data sets.
 However, the model fails to continue improving its accuracy and falls behind the other models, including the fully connected network.
 Intuitively, the model cannot adjust its connection pattern fast enough and the connectivity gradient becomes subdued by other model parameters.
 This example highlights the importance of decoupling the learning rates when jointly optimizing network connectivity and other model parameters.